 This Hypnotherapy definition considers hypnosis as a mind-based modality that uses hypnotic states to access the subconscious and generate change both in the psyche as well as the physical body.

 The British Medical Association (BMA) studied hypnosis and satisfied themselves of “the genuineness of the hypnotic state.

 A New Definition of Hypnotherapy

 The definition of hypnotherapy has evolved.
-As with many therapies, modern hypnotherapy has to become a client-centered therapy in which you are guided by the hypnotherapist to dialogue with your subconscious mind – also known as the body-mind – in order to gain an understanding and resolution of your issues, symptoms, and reactive emotions.
+As with many therapies, modern hypnotherapy has to become a client-centered therapy in which the client is guided by the hypnotherapist to dialogue with their subconscious mind – also known as the body-mind – in order to gain an understanding and resolution of their issues, symptoms, and reactive emotions.

-Listen to Eva M. Clark explaining hypnotherapy using three client cases:
+Listen to Eva M. Clark defining hypnotherapy by using three client cases:

 How does Hypnotherapy Dialogue with the Subconscious Mind?

 Every night when you go to sleep and begin dreaming, you are -in effect- having a direct dialogue with your subconscious mind.
 Most of the time, however, you might not remember all your dreams and, the ones you do, are extremely unclear, fragmented, and confusing.